We bought a house in Mérida, take 2

 And that became the impetus for this blog.
 I needed a place to talk and let things go, and since I couldn't talk to Angie about it in unfiltered terms, I came here.
 Even talking to myself through this blog is better than holding it in.

 And I tried convincing myself of that, too.
-Sometimes I even believe it.
+Sometimes I even believe it, maybe this is for the best.

-This is the 15th post in the blog, and the last one that is purely historical in nature.
-You're all caught up now.
+This is the 15th post in the blog, and the last one that is historical in nature.
+You're all caught up with me now.
 What happens after this, even I don't know anymore.
 I am no less determined than I was before, though.
-And I still think my future awaits in Merida.
+And I still think my future awaits in Mérida.